yoji0806/paper_in_economics/README.md

 ### Overview

-This is the repository of Android application codes the bottom right on the picture below.
+This Android application repo is at the bottom right of the picture below.
 There is another repository for the scraping script.
 [Github:[Python]: paper_scraper](https://github.com/yoji0806/paper_scraper)